SergheiMihailov/adapt_med_seg/blogpost.md

 ### Magnetic Resonance Imaging Data

-To successfully train our models to recognise MRI data, we selected $6$ different publicly available datasets, which consist of $1\,572$ MRI volumes and $12\,486$ ground truth segmentation masks.
+To successfully train our models to recognise MRI data, we selected $6$ different publicly available datasets, which consist of $1\,682$ MRI volumes and over $12\,000$ ground truth segmentation masks.
 Please refer to [Table 1](#tab1) for an overview of the datasets we have used.
 We pre-process each of these samples in the same way as M3D-Seg but also include a per-sample modality information.
 For example, the CHAOS [[24]](#ref24) dataset contains both CT and MRI data, so it is important to be able to distinguish between them in our dataset representation.

 <center>